Qumulo/power-tools/README.md

 ### Usage
 * Script must be run from a MacOSX or linux client machine.
 It cannot be run directly on a Qumulo cluster due to reboots.

+# Recommended usage

-Prepare for an upgrade by *only* downloading the qimg(s) to the Qumulo cluster
+Step 1: Prepare for an upgrade by *only* downloading the qimg(s) to the Qumulo cluster

 `python qupgrade.py --qhost product --quser admin --qpass secret --sharepass secret --vers latest --download-only`

-Upgrade the latest build
+Step 2: Upgrade the latest build

 `python qupgrade.py --qhost product --quser admin --qpass secret --sharepass secret --vers latest`

+# A few other examples

 Upgrade from an older build to a not-quite latest build (2.9.0)